This guide will cover a basic import of transactions, with assignment to contacts or companies, into Jetpack CRM.

 Assigning Transactions to Contact or Company

-If you already have contact or companies in your CRM that you’d like to assign transactions too, it’s simple to have the CSV Importer automatically assign these for you.
+If you already have a contact or companies in your CRM that you’d like to assign transactions to, you can have the CSV Importer automatically assign these for you.

-in front of the contact ID number under Contact ID column) - Contact Email
+#in front of the contact ID number under the Contact ID column). - Contact Email.

-- Company Name (Must be exactly the same as in CRM – case sensitive)
+- Company Name (must be exactly the same as in CRM – it’s case-sensitive!).

-Once you have a field for one of the above you can then simply Import your CSV file, and at step 2, (mapping fields), you need to map that field to the corresponding option from the drop-down list:
+Once you have a field for one of the above.
+You can click on Import your CSV file, and at step 2, Mapping fields, you need to map that field to the corresponding option from the drop-down list.

-… then as you run the import, each transaction line will be assigned to the Contact or Company (in b2b mode) as specified in the mapped field.
+As you run the import, each transaction line will be assigned to the contact or company (in B2B mode) as specified in the mapped field.

 Notes on importing Transactions via CSV File

-Here is a few notes to keep in mind when importing transactions via CSV file with CSV Importer PRO:
+Here are a few notes to keep in mind when importing transactions via CSV file with CSV Importer PRO:

 - Always save as UTF-8 Encoding when you can.